isomerpages/sndgo-corp/_about-smart-nation/our-achievements/milestones.md

 [Return to top](#milestones-of-singapores-smart-nation-story)

 ## 2020
-The Monetary Authority of Singapore (MAS) and the Smart Nation and Digital Government Group (SNDGG) today launched the Singapore Financial Data Exchange ([SGFinDex](https://www.mas.gov.sg/development/fintech/sgfindex)), which will enable Singaporeans to consolidate their financial information for more effective financial planning.
+The Monetary Authority of Singapore (MAS) and the Smart Nation and Digital Government Group (SNDGG) today launched the Singapore Financial Data Exchange (<a href="https://www.mas.gov.sg/development/fintech/sgfindex" target="_blank">SGFinDex</a>), which will enable Singaporeans to consolidate their financial information for more effective financial planning.

 [Return to top](#milestones-of-singapores-smart-nation-story)